 This figure is based upon the average of all mortgagees surveyed in the most recent Census survey data, meaning it is more likely to be accurate and less biased than that of figures released by say a bank, financial institution or mortgage broker.

 The average Australian mortgage, broken down by state

-According to Mortgage Choice spokesperson Jessica Darnbrough the average mortgage size by Australian state is:
+According to Mortgage Choice spokesperson Jessica Darnbrough the average mortgage size (in 2013) by Australian state is as follows:

 - NSW/ACT: $297,000

 - VIC/TAS: $294,000

 - QLD: $257,000

 This shows that most states are pretty close to the Australian average, however some states like WA and NSW have experienced faster economic growth and in turn house prices are rising heavily above the average.
 This makes buying and renting more expensive in these respective two states.

 If you are renting or looking to buy, South Australia would appear the cheapest and is a potential way to enter the property market for those who cannot buy into their home state.

 How has the average mortgage in Australia increased over the past 10 years?